The Best Peach Cobbler Recipe Ever + Video

 Other Easy Recipes Using Peaches

-Southern Peach Cobbler + Video
+The Best Peach Cobbler Recipe Ever + Video

 Ingredients

-- 8 fresh peaches, peeled, pitted and sliced into thin wedges
+- 8 fresh peaches, peeled, pitted, and sliced into thin wedges

 - 1/4 cup granulated sugar

-- 1/4 cup light brown sugar
+- 1/4 cup packed light brown sugar

 - 1/4 teaspoon ground cinnamon